 Euphorbia trigona has shallow roots and will happily grow in the same pot for many years.
 But, as these towering specimens mature, they can become top heavy and fall over.

 If you notice leaning or tipping, it’s time for a larger, heavier pot.
-The good news is they’re very easy to transplant.
+The good news is they’re very easy to repot.

 To avoid the risk of overwatering, only go up one pot size, and make sure it has plenty of drainage holes.
 Then simply position it at the same depth it was in the original container.

 Give it a light watering in its new home, and let it settle for two weeks before resuming regular care.